flavienlaurent/datetimepicker/README.md

 Description
 -------------------------

-This library uses as much as possible the original picker contained in the new Google Agenda app.
+This library reproduces as much as possible the original picker contained in the new Google Agenda app.

 ![Example Image][1]